cardinalblue/figma-asset-downloader/README.md

 # You can find this in the URL of your Figma file: https://www.figma.com/file/XXXXXXXXXXXXXXXX/
 fileId: "YOUR_FIGMA_FILE_ID"

-# Optional: Figma page ID to restrict component search to a specific page
+# Optional: Figma page ID to restrict component search to specific page(s)
 # You can find this in the URL when you have a page selected:
 # https://www.figma.com/file/XXXX/FileName?node-id=YYYY%3AZZZZ
 # where YYYY is the page ID
+# Can be a single string or an array of strings
 pageId: "YOUR_PAGE_ID"  # Optional - remove or leave empty to search all pages
+# Alternative format for multiple pages:
+# pageId:
+#   - "PAGE_ID_1"
+#   - "PAGE_ID_2"

+# Optional: Figma page name to restrict component search to specific page(s)
+# Can be a single string or an array of strings
+# pageName: "Icons"  # Optional - remove or leave empty to search all pages
+# Alternative format for multiple pages:
+# pageName:
+#   - "Icons"
+#   - "Images"

 # Icon configuration
 icons: